UANATACA/ONESHOT-REPO/oneshot_gui.md

 9. The end user signature certificate is generated and used to sign the hashes
 10. The signed hashes and the signature identifier are returned to the One-Shot Optimizer
 11. One-Shot Optimizer generates the signed document envelopment, combining the original documents with the signed hashes
-12. Finallly, the client application calls One-Shot Optimizer API to obtain the signed documents
+12. Finallly, the business application calls One-Shot Optimizer API to obtain the signed documents

 # Configuration

 One-Shot Optimizer can be supplied as a **Docker** or as a **Virtual Machine** image.
+See the configuration description in:<br>
+<a href="#section/Configuration/One-Shot-Optimizer-on-Docker"> One-Shot Optimizer on Docker</a><br>
+<a href="#section/Configuration/One-Shot-Optimizer-on-Virtual-Machine-(OVA)"> One-Shot Optimizer on Virtual Machine</a>

 ## Hardware requirements